 TrapCall is a premium service with numerous features like blocking unwanted callers, number unmasking, recording calls etc. TrapCall currently supports AT&T, T-mobile, Verizon and Sprint.

 Call Customer Care!

 Calling customer care for help in blocking a specific phone number is one of the most suggested solutions.
-Alas! it doesn’t work most of the times.
+Alas!
+It doesn’t work most of the time.
 But some carriers do let you block a phone number but only after verifying the facts and asking few security questions.

 Change your number